-You may be focused on the aesthetic appeal of your wedding bouquet, but why not dig a little deeper?
-Each flower has a unique meaning, so it’s easy to turn your handheld arrangement into something that’s seriously sentimental.
+You may be focused on the aesthetic appeal of your wedding bouquet, but why not dig a little deeper into flower meanings?
+Each flower has a symbolic meaning, so it’s easy to turn your handheld arrangement into something that’s seriously sentimental.
 From blooms that represent love and admiration to greenery that symbolizes fidelity, here are a few of our faves to add to a bridal bouquet.

 Devotion: Red Peonies, Heliotrope and Alstromeria

 You’re going to be devoting yourself to your partner for better or worse, for richer or poorer on your big day - and you can say it with your flowers to.
 Red peonies, bright purple heliotrope blossoms and dainty multi-coloured alstromeria will help infuse vibrancy and meaning into your wedding bouquet.

 Fidelity: Ivy and Speedwell

 Fidelity is an essential ingredient for a successful marriage.
 You’ll probably be vowing to be loyal and supportive during your ceremony, and you can do it with your wedding bouquet, too.
 Add a bit of greenery in the form of ivy (perfect for a cascading bouquet) or give a pop of colour to a monochromatic bouquet with few pieces of purple or pink-hued speedwell.

 Generosity and Devoted Affection: Honeysuckle